When is the sum of complemented subspaces complemented?: Introduction

 \textbf{Question 3:}

 It is worth mentioning that if $X$ is a Hilbert space, then Question 1 coincides with Question 3.

 Systems of subspaces $X_1,...,X_n$ for which Question 3 is very important arise in various branches of mathematics, for example, in \begin{enumerate} \item theoretical tomography and theory of ridge functions (plane waves).
 Here the problem on the closedness of the sum of spaces of functions, which are constant on certain sets, naturally arises.
-See, e.g., \cite{SheppKruskal78, Petersen79, Boman84, Lang84, Pinkus97}; \item theory of wavelets and multiresolution analysis.
+See, e.g., \cite{SheppKruskal78}, \cite[Introduction, Chapter 7 and the references therein]{Pinkus15}; \item theory of wavelets and multiresolution analysis.
 Here the problem on the closedness of the sum of shift-invariant subspaces of $L^2(\mathbb{R}^d)$ is studied.
 See, e.g., \cite{Kim06} and references therein; \item statistics.
-See, e.g., \cite{Bickel91}, where the closedness of the sum of two marginal subspaces is important for constructing an efficient estimation of linear functionals of a probability measure with known marginal distributions; \item projection algorithms for solving convex feasibility problems (problems of finding a point in the nonempty intersection of $n$ closed convex sets), and, in particular, methods of alternating projections.
-See, e.g., \cite[Theorem 5.19]{BauschkeBorwein96}, \cite[Theorem 4.1]{Badea12}, \cite{Pustylnik12}, \cite{Pinkus15} and the bibliography therein; \item a problem of finding an element of a Hilbert space with prescribed best approximations from a finite number of subspaces.
+See, e.g., \cite{Bickel91}, where the closedness of the sum of two marginal subspaces is important for constructing an efficient estimation of linear functionals of a probability measure with known marginal distributions; \item approximation algorithms in Hilbert and Banach spaces and, in particular, methods of alternating projections.
+See, e.g., \cite[Chapter 9 and the bibliography therein]{Pinkus15}, \cite[Theorem 5.19]{BauschkeBorwein96}, \cite[Theorem 4.1]{Badea12}, \cite[Section 3]{Pustylnik12}; \item a problem of finding an element of a Hilbert space with prescribed best approximations from a finite number of subspaces.
 This problem is a common problem in applied mathematics, it arises in harmonic analysis, optics, and signal theory.
 See, e.g., \cite{Combettes10} and references therein; \item theory of Banach algebras.
 See, e.g., \cite{Rudin75, Dixon00, Dudziak00}; \item theory of operator algebras.
 See, e.g., \cite{Hartz12}, where the closedness of finite sums of full Fock spaces over subspaces of $\mathbb{C}^d$ plays a crucial role for construction of a topological isomorphism between universal operator algebras; \item quadratic programming.
-See, e.g., \cite{Schochetman01}; \end{enumerate} and others.
+See, e.g., \cite{Schochetman01}; \item theory of $\mu$-pseudo almost periodic functions (or sequences) and $\mu$-pseudo almost automorphic functions (or sequences).
+See, e.g., \cite{Blot16}; \end{enumerate} and others.

-In this paper we study Questions 1 and 2.
-We provide a sufficient condition for the sum of complemented subspaces of a Banach space $X$ to be complemented.
-Under this condition a formula for a projection onto the sum is given.
-We also show that the condition is sharp (in a certain sense).